pb111/Data-Analysis-with-Pandas/README.md

 ## 7. Pandas DataFrame

 A Dataframe is a two-dimensional data structure.
 So, data is aligned in a tabular fashion in rows and columns.
 Its column types can be heterogeneous:  - that is, of varying types.
 It is similar to structured arrays in NumPy with mutability added.

 ### Properties of Dataframe are as follows:-

 -	The dataframe is conceptually analogous to a table or spreadsheet of data.

 -	Its columns are of different types – float64, int, bool, and so on.

 -	A Dataframe column is a Series structure.

 -	Its size is mutable – columns can be inserted and deleted.

 -	It has labelled axes (rows and columns).

--	It can be thought of as a dictionary of Series structures where both the rows and
+-	It can be thought of as a dictionary of Series structures where both the rows and columns are indexed, denoted as `index` in
-             columns are indexed, denoted as `index` in the case of rows and `columns` in the case of columns.
+        the case of rows and `columns` in the case of columns.

 -	It can perform arithmetic operations on rows and columns.

 ### Dataframe Constructor

 Dataframe is the most commonly used data structure in pandas.

-A pandas Dataframe can be created using the following constructor- `pandas.DataFrame(data, index, columns, dtype, copy)`
+A pandas Dataframe can be created using the following constructor-

+`pandas.DataFrame(data, index, columns, dtype, copy)`

-The constructor accepts many different types of arguments:
+The constructor accepts many different types of arguments :-

 -	Dictionary of 1D ndarrays, lists, dictionaries, or Series structures

 -	2D NumPy array

 -	Structured or record ndarray

 -	Series structures

 -	Another Dataframe structure

-The parameters description of the constructor is as follows – -**data** - data takes various forms like ndarray, series, map, lists, dict, constants and also another DataFrame.
+The parameters description of the constructor is as follows :–

+-**data** - data takes various forms like ndarray, series, map, lists, dict, constants and also another DataFrame.

 -**index**- Index or array-like

          Index to use for resulting frame.
-Will default to RangeIndex if no indexing information
-         part of  input data and no index provided.
+Will default to RangeIndex if no indexing information part of  input data and no index provided.

 -**columns**- Index or array-like